 Socket would like to wish all dads a Happy Father’s Day this Sunday!
 No matter how you choose to celebrate the day, there is no more quintessential father-child activity than fishing.
 What a great way to spend time with dear dad and enjoy the natural beauty of Middle Tennessee’s waterways!

 Tennessee boasts 61,075 miles of rivers that contribute to the existence of many thriving diverse ecosystems.
 (Wild and Scenic Rivers) In fact, our state has the most diverse collection of freshwater fish species in the nation, according to the U.S. Fish and Wildlife Service.
-The Tennessee Wildlife Resources Agency publishes its “Anglers Guide to Tennessee Fish,” with information on many of our fish species.
+The Tennessee Wildlife Resources Agency has a "Fishing in Tennessee" guide, with information on many of our fish species.

 The first step to a successful fishing adventure is to obtain a fishing license for everyone who is 13 or older, and you can do so through the Tennessee Wildlife Resources Agency’s website.